Torpo

-Torpo is a small village in Ål municipality, in Viken County, Norway, and can be reached by using highway 7.
+Torpo is a small village in Ål municipality, in Buskerud County, Norway, and can be reached by using highway 7.

 The name Torpo was adopted July 1, 1935 from the old name Torpe.
 At this date the train station and local post office started using the new adopted name.

 Torpo is located in Hallingdal between the municipal centers of Ål and Gol.

 It is adjacent to the villages of Lien and Opheim.
 The village has 405 inhabitants per 1 January 2009.

 Previously Torpo was a stopover on the Bergen Railway.
-The station, which is in Art Nouveau style, is closed but still standing.
+Torpo Railway Station, which is in Art Nouveau style, is closed but still standing.